elisexinranshen/elisexinranshen.github.io/content/project/LegacySphere/index.md

 # VR
-title: LegacySphere Facilitating Intergenerational Communication Through Perspective-Taking and Storytelling in Embodied VR
+title: LegacySphere: Facilitating Intergenerational Communication Through Perspective-Taking and Storytelling in Embodied VR
 summary: __Chenxinran Shen__, Joanna McGrenere, Dongwook Yoon <br> _In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems 2024 (In Submission)_
 tags:
   - VR